Pesticide Shipping: DOT Hazmat and EPA Compliance for Liquid Bulk Transport

 Pesticide shipping follows the agricultural calendar.
 Demand spikes before planting season for pre-emergence products and during growing season for in-season applications.
 During these peak windows, tanker capacity for agrochemical freight tightens significantly.

 Shippers who book 3-6 weeks ahead of their delivery window secure better rates and more reliable carriers.
-Waiting until peak season means competing for whatever capacity is available — often at premium rates with less experienced carriers.
+Waiting until peak season means competing for whatever capacity is available, often at premium rates with less experienced carriers.

 EPA requirements on top of DOT

-Pesticide shipping doesn't just fall under DOT hazmat regulations — the Environmental Protection Agency also regulates pesticide transport under FIFRA (Federal Insecticide, Fungicide, and Rodenticide Act).
+Pesticide shipping doesn't just fall under DOT hazmat regulations.
+The Environmental Protection Agency also regulates pesticide transport under FIFRA (Federal Insecticide, Fungicide, and Rodenticide Act).
 This means additional labeling requirements, container standards, and record-keeping obligations that your logistics partner needs to understand and comply with.

 How Total Connection handles pesticide shipping

 Every pesticide shipment gets a dedicated account manager who understands the product, the regulations, and the urgency of agricultural timing.
-Call 732-817-0401 or request a quote — we respond within minutes.
+Call 732-817-0401 or request a quote.
+We respond within minutes.

 Get A Quote Today - Cargo X Webflow Template